-Jonna Hiestand Mendez is a retired CIA intelligence officer with 27 years of service.
-She joined the Central Intelligence Agency in Europe in 1966 and lived under cover for several decades, serving tours of duty in Europe, the Far East, and the Subcontinent, as well as at CIA Headquarters.
-In 1970 she joined CIA’s Office of Technical Service, which closely resembled “Q” in the Bond films.
-Her duties included preparing the agency’s most highly placed foreign assets to gather high priority intelligence using subminiature spy cameras and other espionage technology and techniques.
+Mendez lived undercover for several decades, serving tours of duty in Europe, the Far East, and the Subcontinent, as well as at CIA Headquarters.
+In 1970, she joined the CIA’s Ofce of Technical Service, similar to “Q” in the Bond flms.
+Mendez specialized in training foreign assets to gather high-priority intelligence using subminiature spy cameras and other espionage technology.

-Recognized as a future leader early on, Jonna was selected for an exclusive yearlong program designed for officers with high potential.
-She took these skills overseas, adding disguise and identity transformation to her extensive roster of skills.
-Returning to Langley in 1986, she was assigned to Denied Area Operations for disguise, focusing her efforts on the most difficult and hostile areas where she and her colleagues matched wits with the KGB, the East German Stasi and the Cuban DGI.
-She was promoted to Chief of Disguise in 1991 where she ran a multi-million-dollar program with staff positioned around the world.
-She retired from the government in 1993.
+Recognized as a future leader early on, Mendez was selected for an exclusive yearlong program designed for officers with high potential before being deployed overseas.
+As a result, she would add disguise and identity transformation to her extensive roster of skills.
+Upon her return to Langley in 1986, she focused on Denied Area Operations, facing of against the KGB, the East German Stasi, and the Cuban DGI.
+Promoted to Chief of Disguise in 1991, she ran a global multi-million-dollar program.

 Jonna Mendez has fabricated disguises around the world, in the most hostile cities in the world.
 She is able to take a well-known figure and quickly disguise them to the level that they basically disappear and their colleagues would not be able to recognize them.
 This has proven to be an excellent way to bring her talks home to her audience, and she can combine the fascinating clandestine disguise of an “Undercover Boss” with any of her presentation topics below.